ccamel/awesome-ccamel/README.md

 - [xiguaxigua/docusaurus-plugin-drawio](https://github.com/xiguaxigua/docusaurus-plugin-drawio) - drawio render for docusaurus
 - [xpladev/xpla](https://github.com/xpladev/xpla) - XPLA Chain core implementation
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
+- [yannbolliger/notion-exporter](https://github.com/yannbolliger/notion-exporter) - CLI and library for exporting .md and .csv files from any Notion page.
 - [yutailang0119/action-ktlint](https://github.com/yutailang0119/action-ktlint) - GitHub Action for ktlint
 - [yysun/apprun](https://github.com/yysun/apprun) - AppRun is a JavaScript library for developing high-performance and reliable web applications using the elm inspired architecture, events and components.
 - [zcaceres/fetch-mcp](https://github.com/zcaceres/fetch-mcp) - A flexible HTTP fetching Model Context Protocol server.